 Sometimes, I like to teach S.T.O.R.Y. with my Reading Hats unit, and have the students pretend they are all Reading Chefs who need to gather and mix together the ingredients of a fiction story.
 Identifying and “mixing up” all the “ingredients” of a story (story elements) helps them comprehend and cook-up a wonderful story.
 I then love to show all my talented Reading Chefs how they can use their OWN ingredients to write stories of their own!
 This is a wonderful opportunity to connect their reading and writing skills!

-(Click here or on the image below!)
+(Download the FREE poem and retelling poster.
+Click here or on the image below!)

 Naughton, Victoria M., (2008).
 The Reading Teacher, 62 (1) pp. 65-68

 Want to purchase and read the “Picture It!” article?